-As regards migration policy, 2020 was a particularly busy year for the EU.
-The European Commission announced its Communication on a "New Pact on Migration and Asylum" tabling a number of proposals intended to overcome the gridlock in EU migration policymaking.
-The Communication contained a variety of fresh ideas on increased border security, return sponsorships, faster asylum procedures, the pre-screening of third-country nationals at the external borders, pragmatic labour migration policies, instruments for permanent and effective solidarity between Member States and comprehensive partnership agreements with third countries.
-It was probably the most holistic attempt ever made to address Europe's migration challenges and opportunities and was met with significantly more acknowledgement and support than previous attempts.
-Ultimately, however, it also did not manage to reconcile the fundamentally different positions on solidarity and responsibility sharing.
-2021 will see continued work on the package of new instruments and legislative proposals underpinning the political part of the Pact.
-In terms of "high politics", the focus in 2021 will be on strengthening the external dimension of the Pact instead, i.e., the further development of migration partnerships with important countries of origin and transit for migration to Europe.
+As regards migration policy, 2020 was a particularly busy year the EU.
+The European Commission announced its Communication on a "New Pact on Migration and Asylum" tabling a number of proposals intended to overcome the gridlock in EU migration policy making.
+It contained a variety of fresh ideas on increased border security, return sponsorships, faster asylum procedures, the prescreening of third country nationals at the external borders, pragmatic labour migration policies, instruments for permanent and effective solidarity between Member States and comprehensive partnership agreements with third countries.
+The Communication was probably the most holistic attempt ever made to address Europe's migration challenges and opportunities.
+It was met with significantly more acknowledgement and support than previous attempts.
+Ultimately, however, it did also no manage to reconcile the fundamentally different positions on solidarity and responsibility sharing.
+2021 will see continued work on the package of new instruments and legislative proposals that underpinned the political part of the Pact.
+In terms of "high politics", the focus in 2021 will rather be on strengthening the external dimension of the Pact, i.e. the further development of migration partnerships with important countries of origin and transit of migration to Europe.
 In view of globally increased migration pressures caused by the pandemic, such prioritisation would seem very reasonable.

-The long-term priorities for European migration policy, also laid down in ICMPD's own recommendations on "Breaking Gridlocks", will not change in 2021: Renew a common vision on international protection, secure borders and safeguard Schengen, make return policies more effective, create proactive labour market policies, focus on the integration of immigrants, integrate the Western Balkan countries into Europe's migration system, invest in migration partnerships with partner countries, and apply a whole-of-migration-routes approach.
+The long-term priorities for European migration policy, also laid down in ICMPD's own recommendations on "Breaking Gridlocks", will not change in 2021: Renew a common vision on international protection, secure borders and safeguard Schengen, make return policies more effective, create proactive labour market policies, focus on integration of immigrants, integrate the Western Balkan countries into Europe's migration system, invest in migration partnerships with partner countries, and apply a whole-of-migration-routes approach.

-To conclude, it can be assumed that both the long-term drivers of migration and the short- to medium-term effects of the Covid-19 pandemic will tend to increase rather than decrease existing global imbalances and migration pressures in 2021.
-Europe should prepare for a difficult migration year ahead and invest in global partnership and cooperation to address the related challenges.
+To conclude, it can be assumed that both the long-term drivers of migration and the short- to mediumterm effects of the Covid-19 pandemic will rather increase than decrease existing global imbalances and migration pressures in 2021.
+Europe should prepare for a difficult new migration year and invest in global partnership and cooperation to address the related challenges.